MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 Logs **V2** offers significant enhancements over the previous version, V1.
 V2 uses the [Elastic Tables](/power-apps/maker/data-platform/create-edit-elastic-tables) feature, which is great for handling large data volumes, like action log scenarios, and has built-in data retention (TTL).
 Ideal for organizations needing to access significant amount of data for reporting, governance, and integration with automatic data retention control.

-## Sample Dataverse capacity demand calculations for logs V2
+## Dataverse capacity demand calculations for logs V2

 The following table shows sample Dataverse database storage consumption estimates per desktop flow run when using Logs V2.
 It outlines the approximate storage demand for different numbers of actions, assuming an average of 3-KB storage per action.